SCIInstitute/ShapeWorks/docs/use-cases/femur-mesh.md

 ## Grooming Data

 In this use case, we download pre-groomed data.
-The grooming process used for this data can be exlored in `Libs/Mesh/GroomFemur.cpp`.
+The grooming process used for this data can be explored in `Libs/Mesh/GroomFemur.cpp`.

 1. **Clip**: Because the femur meshes vary in shaft lengths, we clip the lengths of all the femurs to that of the shortest one.
 2. **Reflect Meshes**: In this use case, we often have both right and left femur surface meshes.
 To align all the femurs, we choose one side to reflect both the image and mesh.